 Surprisingly or not, around the same period that Japan pulled out of the IWC a study found that Norway is killing more whales than Japan or Iceland.
 The country has continued to ignore the moratorium on whale hunting and has in fact increased its quota to hunt 1,278 whales in 2018.

 In addition to hunting, the warming of Arctic and Antarctic waters is contributing to a change in whale habitats.
 With the loss of sea ice, animals move, plants grow differently, and currents can change.
 This is something that, of course, affects more than just whales.
 These animals, along with many others, are forced to migrate longer distances than previously necessary in order to find food for themselves and their babies.

 Unfortunately, there are more human practices that are putting whales at risk.
 Pollution of the oceans with runoff and material waste can be deadly, specifically, the ingestion of debris and trash dumps.
 Oil and gas along with the use of various ships (recreational, commercial, and others), as well as noise pollution are also problematic.

 Why Do Whales Matter?

 Whales are a critical part of ocean ecosystems.
 They are huge, and rightly occupy a place at the top of the food chain.
-If you can’t appreciate them for their sheer beauty, grace, and power, it’s important to know that they also place a critical role in removing carbon from the atmosphere, approximately 33 tons of carbon dioxide on average year (WWF)
+If you can’t appreciate them for their sheer beauty, grace, and power, it’s important to know that they also place a critical role in removing carbon from the atmosphere, approximately 33 tons of carbon dioxide on an average year.